-One of the most significant challenges in life is figuring out how to help a drug addict who doesn’t want help.
+One of the most significant challenges in life is figuring out how to how to help someone with a drug addiction who doesn’t want help.
 Recovery from drug addiction is challenging, even when those in need of assistance are ready and willing to work toward sobriety.
-It’s even harder when they don’t want your help and have no interest in an inpatient drug rehab center.
+It’s even harder when they don’t want your help and have no interest in drug addiction therapy services.
 It is important to express care, concern, and support for your friend or family member without enabling them.
 These tips and suggestions can guide you when seeking to help a loved one struggling with addiction.

 Get Educated About Drug Addiction

 One of the most important things you can do to help is to learn about drug addiction.
-If you want to know how to help a drug addict who doesn’t want help, you should first understand what they are struggling with.
+If you want to know how to help a drug addicted individual who doesn’t want help, you should first understand what they are struggling with.

 Drug addiction is an illness.
 It’s a diagnosable disease with many causes, some of which may be genetic.
 Individuals struggling with addiction are ultimately responsible for their behavior, but they didn’t choose addiction.
 Similarly, drug addiction isn’t a reflection of morality or character.
 Naturally, there are many addictive substances–drugs and alcohol are the most common.
 While a heroin addict and an alcoholic undoubtedly have different experiences with addiction, they both are suffering from a disease and have lost control of their lives to the addiction.

 By learning about drug addiction, you may be better able to spot symptoms.
 You may also be in a better position to offer treatment options and real-life solutions to those who need it most.

 Set Limits and Avoid Enabling

 Often, people struggling with a drug addiction want help but not recovery.
 They may ask for financial assistance, comfort, or a place to stay.
 While you may wish to assist them, setting limits is essential.